koraa/decryption-despite-errors/decryption-despite-errors.md

 1. **Locality:** The location of an errors in the code predict the location of errors after decoding regardless of the actual value of code points or data.
 This relationship is assumed to be simply (errors in start/middle/end of are likely to yield errors at start/middle/end of the data).
 This choice is justified because locality of data usually leads to increased performance in most cpu architectures.
 It is also a natural choice because it is easy to think about.
 2. **Preference for sparse syndromes:** The code is assumed to be better at correcting randomly distributed errors than correcting burst errors.
 While there are many FECs that perform better with bursts, this choice makes sense as the FEC is paired with a shuffle which will spread apart bursts of errors.
 This assumption also makes sense with locality as to correct burst errors, more distant bits need to be involved in the decoding process than just the close neighbours.

 Under a differential attack with a small number of errors, all bit flips are likely going to be corrected.
-The adversary keeps adding bit flips which due to the random shuffle surmounts to flipping random bits in the code At some point in this process the syndrome is sufficiently dense that the outer round of FEC is no longer able to correct all errors.
+The adversary keeps adding bit flips, which due to the random shuffle surmounts to flipping random bits in the code.
+At some point in this process, the syndrome is sufficiently dense that the outer round of FEC is no longer able to correct all errors.

 In the case of a single round variant, errors are starting to appear in the plain text.
-Due to the outer shuffle these errors appear at random location even if the syndrome density is high enough to produce multiple errors close to each other.
-As the adversary keeps adding errors, some bits in the plain text will be flipped a *second time* so while the overall error density in the data keeps increasing, this is not necessarily the case when just considering a small number of bits of the output.
-Picture how the error vector changes during decoding: The errors in the data after decoding may jitter around in place a bit despite the average error rate within window of a few bits will just keep increasing.
-After shuffling the decoded bits, this jittering will no longer be localized.
-Instead, the relative error density may change quite drastically in some cases with errors moving location across the entire width of the ciphers block size.
+Due to the outer shuffle, these errors appear at random location even if the syndrome density is high enough to produce multiple errors close to each other.
+As the adversary keeps adding errors, some bits in the plain text will be flipped a *second time*; i.e., they are reset to their original value.
+While the overall error density in the data keeps increasing, this is not necessarily the case when just considering a small number of bits in the output.
+Picture how the error vector changes during decoding: The errors in the data after decoding may jitter around in place slightly, while the average error rate within a window of a few bits keeps increasing.
+After shuffling the decoded bits, this jitter effect will no longer be localized.
+Instead, the relative error density may change quite drastically; in some cases, with errors moving location across the entire width of the ciphers block size.

 Let us now consider the case of a second layer.
 In general the same process as in the first round now repeats with the following exception: While in the input to the first FEC the error density for each window of adjacent bits increases monotonically, the error density in the input to the second round occasionally decreases.
 Recall, that the FEC chosen is better at correcting errors if the syndrome is sparse so the changes in error density produced by the first round may actually yield a syndrome that is easier to decode for the second.
 This effect can outweigh the mere increase in bit flips.